-An Internet Protocol (IP) address is the number string ID name for each unique computer and server.
+An Internet Protocol (IP) address is the number assigned to each unique computer and server.
 These IDs are what computers use to locate and “talk” to each other.

-A domain is a text name that humans use to remember, identify, and connect to specific website servers.
-For example, a domain like “www.example.com” is used as an easy way to understand the actual target server ID — i.e. an IP address.
+A domain (or domain name) is a text name that humans use to remember, identify, and connect to specific websites and their servers.
+For example, a domain like “www.kaspersky.com” is used as an easy way to understand the actual target server ID — i.e., an IP address.

-Now that we’ve established a DNS definition and general understanding of DNS, we can explore how DNS lookup works.
+Now that we’ve established the DNS definition and a general understanding of the DNS and its servers, we can explore exactly how it works.

 The DNS lookup process is the vital framework used by the entire internet.
-Unfortunately, criminals can abuse vulnerabilities in DNS meaning you’ll need to be aware of possible redirects.
-To help you, let’s explain what DNS spoofing is and how it works.
+Unfortunately, criminals can abuse vulnerabilities in DNS, meaning you’ll need to be aware of possible scams via redirects, often referred to as “spoofing” and “poisoning.”
+To help you avoid these threats, let’s explain what DNS spoofing and DNS poisoning are and how they work.

 In regard to DNS, the most prominent threats are two-fold:

 Among the various methods for DNS spoof attacks, these are some of the more common: